fbpx

 He would come and people would serve HimHe came to serve not to be served

-Social media, our careers, school, work, people’s opinions of us overwhelm and live rent free in our minds, occupying too much space which pushes out the tenant who paid for our lives – Jesus Christ
+Social media, our careers, school, work, and people’s opinions of us overwhelm and live rent-free in our minds, occupying too much space which pushes out the tenant who paid for our lives – Jesus Christ

 This is not where our focus should be.
 These things can’t save you.
 We worry over them like they are the pinnacle of life.

-We rely on these things as a means to guarantee us success, but success is not determined on what you can achieve or gain in this world, but it is determined by Jesus gaining your soul, and having eternal life in Him.
+We rely on these things as a means to guarantee us success, but success is not determined by what you can achieve or gain in this world, it is determined by Jesus gaining your soul, and having eternal life in Him.

-The same way as Christians we shouldn’t conform to the standards of the world, but have the world conform to the standards of God.
+In the same way as Christians, we shouldn’t conform to the standards of the world but have the world conform to the standards of God (Romans 12:2).

-Now onto the Last Supper and the Garden of Gethsemane.
+Now onto the Last Supper and the Garden of Gethsemane in this Holy Week.

 And His third prayer was the same (Matthew 26:44).